KyleighBrown678/Polygons-and-Inheritance/README.md

 # More on Inheritance

 ## Instructions
-- You will write a program that creates a base class Polygon with the following details
+- You will write a program that creates a base class Polygon with the following details:
    - class Polygon
       - Parameterized constructor which takes num_of_sides as a parameter
       - attributes: